Insurance for a Leased Car

 Usually, most people do not get this insurance because of the high premiums they have to shelve out.
 However, lienholders always purchase this sort of insurance – which is why insuring your leased vehicle might be a big headache for you.

 Who’s Actually Paying the Auto Insurance Bill for a Lease?

 For leased vehicles, there might be a grey area in terms of who is supposed to pay for the insurance.
 Most lienholders will pay for the premiums themselves, and reflect the extra charges in the price of leasing the vehicle out to you.
-Other times, you will have to settle premium from insuring your leased vehicle yourself.
+Other times, you will have to settle the insurance bill for your leased vehicle yourself.
 The bottom line is this: check with your lienholder before you do anything.
 If you are still not sure, give your auto insurance agent a call and check with him or her.
 When it comes to leasing vehicles and all the financial headache that could be involved, it’s always better to be safe than sorry!